YusefAN/leap-climsim-kaggle-5th/README.md

 ### Low-Res-Aqua-Mixed

-The models trained on the combination of the [ClimSim_low-res](https://huggingface.co/datasets/LEAP/ClimSim_low-res) and the [ClimSim_low-res_aqua-planet](https://huggingface.co/datasets/LEAP/ClimSim_low-res_aqua-planet) datasets had the following architecture:
+The models trained on the combination of the [ClimSim_low-res](https://huggingface.co/datasets/LEAP/ClimSim_low-res) and the [ClimSim_low-res_aqua-planet](https://huggingface.co/datasets/LEAP/ClimSim_low-res_aqua-planet) datasets had the following simple architecture:

 **Architecture:**
 - MLP encoder-decoder on the input, outputting a 60x25 matrix which is concatenated to the input
-- The 60x50 input is fed into a wide (hidden dimension of 512) but shallow (3 layers deep) bidirectional LSTM
+- The concatenated input is fed into a wide (hidden dimension of 512) but shallow (3 layers deep) bidirectional LSTM
 - The output is fed into a single bidirectional GRU layer
 - Final linear layer to produce the 368-element output sequence

-Several models in our final ensemble followed this procedure without any additional feature engineering.
+Several models in our final ensemble followed this procedure without additional feature engineering.
 Others included various mixes, which can be found in our code (in this appropriately named folder), of:
 1. One feature
 2. Two feature
 3. Three feature